 Confident DIYers can have a go at making this fabulous cabinet.
 Mount identically framed pictures onto hinged MDF panels.
 Then fix batons to the wall.
 And there you have it, your own bespoke TV cover.

-One obvious way to make sure your set doesn’t play the starring role is to hide it in a cabinet.
+One obvious way to make sure your set doesn’t play the starring role is to hide it in living room storage like a tall cabinet.
 This cupboard from The Dormy House (above) is almost guaranteed not to date thanks to its Shaker look.
-It costs from £265, depending on which of the 13 finishes you choose, and accommodates screens measuring up to 42in diagonally.

 If you choose to hide your set away like this, it’s a good idea to use a four-way socket bar behind the TV, inside the cupboard, so there’s only one cable leaving the unit and you don’t have to move it to unplug anything.
 Your cable hole needs to be about 5cm square to allow plugs to slot through.

 4. Reduce its impact with a bold media unit

 It won’t hide the TV completely, but you can at least deflect attention away from a wall-mounted flat screen by hanging it within a dramatic wall unit.
 This example combines rich walnut veneer, glass shelves and integrated spotlights that can be used to highlight bold accessories, not your telly.

 By choosing a piece that blends with other furniture – in this case, the dining suite around the corner – its function doesn’t scream ‘TV’.

 Budget won’t stretch or room too small for a piece like this?
 Try hanging your TV against a dramatic feature wallpaper instead.

 If you’re a box-set addict, you may well have a TV in your bedroom.
 Well, it beats waking up on the sofa at 2am with an imprint of the remote on your face.